dbc60/blog/content/note/2016-12-17-monitoriing-windows-volumes-and-directory-paths.md

 Other assumptions are:

 1. A URL is a list of tokens.
 To get them, we drop the protocol, drop the query string and find the first `/` (and if none, add it to the end).
 The stuff before the `/` is the hostname, and the stuff after `/` is the path.
-1. We get teh hostname tokens by splitting on `.`.
+1. We get the hostname tokens by splitting on `.`.
 1. We get the path tokens by splitting on `/`.

 The URL `www.stackoverflow.com/users/230289` is split into the tokens: `www`, `stackoverflow`, `com`, `/`, `users`, and `239289`.
 Note that the only `/` we allow is the one separating the hostname and path.